-If you’re a first-time orthopedic patient, you may be surprised to learn how complex your treatment will be.
-In addition to the initial exam with an orthopedic specialist, your medical care may include a combination of x-ray imaging, physical therapy, pain management, casting, orthotics, bracing, or surgery.
+If you’re a first-time orthopedic patient, depending on your specific condition, you may be surprised to learn how many steps are involved in your treatment.
+In addition to the initial exam with an orthopedic specialist, your road to recovery may include a combination of medical imaging, physical therapy, therapeutic injections, arthroscopy, surgery, or other modalities.

 You may also be surprised to learn your pain originates from a completely different part of the body than where you actually feel the pain.
 For example, that hip pain?
 You might visit the hip specialist only to learn you really need to see a spine doctor.

-As you can see, orthopedic care could easily become a metaphorical headache, especially if it requires driving to multiple appointments at multiple places.
+As you can see, orthopedic care could easily become a headache, especially if it involves driving to multiple appointments at multiple practices.

-To streamline a potentially frustrating experience, a full-service orthopedic practice is the answer.
-With all of the orthopedic sub-specialties under one roof — along with a pain management clinic, physical therapy facility, and outpatient surgical center — you’re more likely to find faster relief from pain.
+To streamline a potentially irksome experience, a full-service orthopedic practice is the answer.
+With all of the orthopedic sub-specialties under one roof — along with a pain management clinic, physical therapy facility, spine center, and outpatient surgical suite — you’re more likely to avoid frustration and find faster relief from pain.

-Let’s explore the specific ways a full-service orthopedic clinic could result in fewer headaches.
+Let’s explore the benefits of a full-service orthopedic clinic.